robert-zaremba/errstack/README.md

 Package `errstack` provides a way to augment errors with a functional type and iteratively build new request error.

+# How to handle errors?

+Rule of thumb:

+_An error should be handled only once.
+Logging an error is handling an error.
+So an error should either be logged or propagated._

 # Motivation

 In software we have 3 types of errors: